 Mrs. Nail has had opportunities to help with auditions for the Heartland Youth Choir, to lead sectional rehearsals for the Des Moines Public Schools Elementary Honors Choir, and to adjudicate for solo contest at Stilwell Jr. High in West Des Moines.
 While at Drake she also worked closely with John Armstrong during his workshops, gained experience in teaching using the Comprehensive Musicianship through Performance model, and has obtained levels one and two Orff music teaching certification, and level one Kodaly music teaching certification.

 Heather is currently a member of the National Association for Music Education, the Iowa Choral Directors Association, and Jazz Educators of Iowa.
-Mrs. Nail currently serves as the Iowa Vocal Jazz Championships Chair and serves the West Des Moines School district as a representative on the building and district leadership teams, Southwoods school improvement team and the West Des Moines Teacher Leadership Committee.
+Mrs. Nail currently serves as the Iowa Vocal Jazz Championships Chair and serves the West Des Moines School district as a representative on the building and district leadership teams, and the West Des Moines Teacher Leadership Committee.
 In 2017, she was the first recipient of the Barbershop Harmony Society/ NAfME Music Educator Award.

 Chloe McCartney is an alum of Drake University, graduating Summa Cum Laude with a Bachelor of Music Education in 2015.
 While at Drake, her collegiate accomplishments included being a state and regional finalist at NATS (National Association for Teachers of Singing) and receiving an Encouragement Award at the Metropolitan Opera National Council Auditions for two consecutive years.

-This is her second year teaching at Valley Southwoods where she conducts Treble Clef, Bass Clef, Southwoods Singers, Ignition show choir, and Syncopation jazz choir.
+This is her third year teaching at Valley Southwoods where she conducts Treble Clef, Bass Clef, Southwoods Singers, Ignition show choir, and Syncopation jazz choir.
 In addition to her teaching position, Chloe teaches voice lessons out of her home in Clive and is an active member of ICDA and NAfME.
 Prior to Valley Southwoods, she taught 5-12 vocal music at Sibley-Ocheyedan CSD and 6-12 vocal music at Prairie City-Monroe CSD.
 In her free time, Chloe enjoys cooking, being outdoors, and spending time with her husband, Ben, and daughter, Emery.